tf13/flat_test/README.md

 # flat_test
-Text of Octo Flat from mobile
+Test of Octo Flat from mobile